Ukrainian National Federation of Canada

+According to the Encyclopedia of Ukraine, the UNF was aligned with the Melnykite faction of the Organisation of Ukrainian Nationalists in the postwar period.

+History

 In August 2022, Russia designated the Ukrainian National Federation of Canada as an "undesirable organisation".

+Controversies

+In September 2023, Jurij Klufas, the president of the organization defended Yaroslav Hunka, a WWII veteran and a former Waffen-SS member who received standing ovations in the Parliament.
+He stated that there was nothing wrong with the Canadian Parliament applauding a man "who fought for his country", although acknowledging in the circumstances "this may not have been correct".

 Branches

-The UNF has local branches in Ottawa, Montreal, Oshawa, Toronto(2), St. Catharines, Hamilton, Windsor, Sudbury, Winnipeg, Saskatoon, Regina and Edmonton.
+The UNF has local branches in Ottawa, Montreal, Oshawa, Toronto (2), St. Catharines, Hamilton, Windsor, Sudbury, Winnipeg, Saskatoon, Regina and Edmonton.